 It’s helpful when sending assets to talent to know if they actually use those assets.
 One can track all their social channels.
 But a more systematic way to track their downloading or sharing of creative assets is far better.
 This information helps confirm the value of the time spent in producing and sending the assets.
 Good two-way communication is also beneficial for optimizing asset distribution strategy.
 To have a way to break down the barriers between talent and communications is hugely beneficial.
 This allows talent to ask questions and even make asset requests.

-Once your methodology for distribution of creative assets is in place, you’re ready to execute.
+Once your methodology for the distribution of creative assets is in place, you’re ready to execute.

-Leverage a Media Distribution Platform for Easy Asset Sharing
+Leverage a Media Distribution Platform for Easy Photo and Video Sharing